-You must discuss any extra equipment, software or services you need to help you do your job with your line manager and seek their approval before ordering.
+You must discuss any extra equipment, software or services you need to help you do your job with your line manager.
 More information on how to order equipment and other supplies is available on the intranet.
+Please discuss any technical or supportive equipment requirements that you have with your line manager before ordering.